NGWPC/benchmarkcat/ingest/iceye/README.md

 - PDF release notes are included as metadata assets when available
 - Thumbnails are generated from extent files and stored as PNG images
 - All depth data is standardized to inches with conversion tracking
-- No NWM flowfile data is included (SAR observation only)
+- NWM flowfiles are generated at peak discharge hour when hydrofabric data is available